hawkinsw/CPPTimes/writing-functions.md

 }
 ```

 Break it down: the `add` function takes two parameters whose types are both `int` (named `a` and `b`) and returns an `int` (their sum).
-Again, notice that the return type matches the type of the value being returned.
-The body of the function can access the values of the parameters by using the parameter's names as if they are local variables -- that's because they are!The parameters are only in scope in the body of the function -- they cannot be used anywhere else!
+Again, notice that the return type matches the type of the value being returned by the function implementer in the return statement.
+The body of the function can access the values of the parameters as if they are local parameters -- that's because they are!
+The parameters are only in scope in the body of the function[^parameterscope] -- they cannot be used anywhere else!

+[^parameterscope]: Yes, there _is_ something called _parameter scope_ and its presence in the definition of the C++ language means that this statement is not perfectly accurate.

 From just where do the values for those two parameters come when the body of the function is executing?
 They come from the values that the user gives when they call the function `add` (one more time, the arguments!).